 The property was constructed in 1982.
 It is located in downtown Vancouver, on the northwest corner of Hornby and Smithe Streets across from the Provincial Law Courts.
 This central location is within two blocks of both north-south transportation arteries (Burrard and Granville Streets) and Georgia Street, the major east-west arterial.
 This site is approximately 0.64 acres.
-Chancery Place is a 13-storey office tower fully leased to British Columbia Building Corporation, a crown corporation for the provincial government, and podium with 22,000 square feet of retail.
+Chancery Place is a 13-storey office tower fully leased to Her Majesty the Queen as represented by the Ministry of Labor and Citizens' Services for British Columbia, and podium with 22,000 square feet of retail.
 It has 4 floors of underground parking providing 235 stalls in which 38 stalls are reserved for residents of the adjacent apartment tower.